dataunions/dataunions/README.md

 [Nvm](https://github.com/nvm-sh/nvm#readme) is used to install Node and npm.
 Node version is specified in [`.nvmrc`](./blob/main/.nvmrc).

+Project uses MongoDB as a database.
+MongoDB is deployed to [Mongo Cloud Atlas](https://cloud.mongodb.com).

 ### Common Commands

 Install dependencies from package.json to get started